adobe/aepsdk-edgeidentity-android/Documentation/getting-started-test-app.md

 ## Google Mobile Ads Lite SDK
-A lightweight version of the Google Mobile Ads SDK: https://developers.google.com/admob/android/lite-sdk
+The [Google Mobile Ads Lite SDK](https://developers.google.com/admob/android/lite-sdk) is a way to use ads APIs without including the full size Google Mobile Ads SDK.
 See API reference for [`AdvertisingIdClient`](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient) and [`AdvertisingIdClient.Info`](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient.Info); the latter provides the APIs for getting the ad ID value and tracking authorization status.

 The Google AdMob SDK requires an application ID specified in the `AndroidManifest.xml` when the SDK is included in the build, otherwise the app will crash.
 However, for just ad ID testing purposes, the SDK doesn't have to be initialized.
 See Google's [quick start guide](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk) for a detailed implementation guide (and a free sample app ID provided by Google for testing purposes in step 3).